Assignment Help

 Manage Caffeine Strategically

-Caffeine has a half-life of approximately six hours and a quarter-life of approximately twelve hours.
-This means a 200 mg coffee at 3 PM leaves 100 mg circulating in your system at 9 PM and 50 mg at 3 AM — enough to measurably reduce sleep quality, particularly deep slow-wave sleep, even if you don’t feel alert.
+Caffeine has a half-life of approximately six hours.
+This means a 200 mg coffee at 3 PM leaves 100 mg circulating in your system at 9 PM — enough to measurably reduce sleep quality, particularly deep slow-wave sleep, even if you fall asleep normally.
 The National Sleep Foundation recommends cutting off caffeine by 2 PM for students with 11 PM bedtimes.
 Using caffeine to compensate for poor sleep creates a cycle: caffeine impairs sleep quality, producing more fatigue, requiring more caffeine.
-Top resources for homework help can reduce your dependency on caffeine-fuelled late-night study sessions by making your daytime study time more efficient and effective.

 5